-OA 410L Managerial Accounting Lab
+BTA 410L Managerial Accounting Lab

-OA 415 Entrepreneurship
+BTA 415 Entrepreneurship

-This course focuses on developing and manufacturing a product, obtaining licenses, writing a business plan, selecting suppliers, setting prices, selecting a financial institution, and developing advertisements for a small business.
+This course focuses on developing and manufacturing a product, obtaining licenses, writing a business plan, selecting suppliers, setting prices, selecting a financial institution and developing advertisements for a small business.

-OA 415L Entrepreneurship Lab
+BTA 415L Entrepreneurship Lab

-OA 430E Externship
+BTA 430E Externship

-Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments by electing an externship option pending instructor approval.
+Students will learn advanced career planning practices and demonstrate skills and competencies in externship assignments.
 Students must have a "C+" or better in current coursework, must not be under any type of probationary contract, and must complete and submit a regular lab work experience employer evaluation.
 The instructor may terminate industry work experiences at any time if students do not adhere to these requirements.